Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | **Supply** | 415                                                          |
 | **Easter Egg**        | 415 is the HTTP error code for **Unsupported Media Type**: "The server will not accept the request, because the mediatype is not supported." |

+> Quicksand Dips is the source for mystical white quartz used in creating artifacts.
+White quartz is mined and then refined in a crucible for the final crystal ingots that can be used to mint artifacts.